 Today I’m sharing some ideas for simple decorating projects that can be done around your home during the ongoing quarantine.
 I don’t know about you, but what started out as something that seemed like a finite challenge, is now turning into something that has become seemingly infinite.
 As more and more special occasions go by in quarantine, and planned trips, graduations, weddings and activities are cancelled, it becomes harder and harder to consider what, or even when, we can plan for the future.

-My husband and I getting a little change of scenery and doing a quarantine stint at our Northern Idaho bungalow, so I will share photos from some staging jobs I have completed here over the past couple of years.
+My husband and I have been getting a little change of scenery and doing a quarantine stint at our Northern Idaho bungalow, so I will share photos from some staging jobs I have completed here over the past couple of years.

 Personally, I have been so inspired by the many great ways people have found to improve their time of confinement; working puzzles and board games, baking all kinds of breads and goodies, family walks, learning new skills via Zoom and YouTube, taking up painting, and many other activities that have taken the place of normal routines.
 For me, two of my favorite things are cooking and decorating.
 On this blog, I have shared several comfort food recipes we have been enjoying lately under the “What’s Cooking” category, and now it’s time to inspire you with some simple decorating ideas that can provide you with a much needed change of scenery without ever leaving the house.